NikhilJogesh/PreVaxa/README.md

 ## 🌟 Project Overview

-**PreVaxa** is a cutting-edge vaccination management platform that combines modern web technologies with healthcare intelligence to deliver a comprehensive solution for tracking, managing, and visualizing vaccination data across populations.
+**Prevexa** is a cutting-edge vaccination management platform that combines modern web technologies with healthcare intelligence to deliver a comprehensive solution for tracking, managing, and visualizing vaccination data across populations.

 ### 🎯 Problem Statement
 - **Fragmented vaccination data** across different healthcare systems